December 07, 2023

 April 20, 2023

-Malaysian PR (Permit Masuk): Learning and Improving my Bahasa Melayu for PR Interviews
+Malaysian Permanent Residence: Learning and Improving my Bahasa Melayu for PR Interviews

-A basic proficiency in Bahasa Melayu (BM) is a requirement for all PR applicants.
-One of the conditions on the Immigration Permit Masuk checklist is the following:
+When I submitted my application in KL I was told by the Immigration officer that I must speak Bahasa Melayu (BM) in the interviews.
+One of the conditions on the KL Immigration Permit Masuk application checklist is the following:

-The Immigration and Police interviews are both conducted in BM and, whilst being fluent is not expected, applicants should be able to understand the questions and respond in BM.
+My Immigration and Police interviews were both conducted in BM, as was the Home Visit, so I had to understand the questions and respond in BM.

-Whilst I had taken lessons in the past, I did not use BM often and I wasn't confident about speaking it in the PR interviews.
-However I put in a lot of preparation and passed both interviews.
+I had taken BM lessons in the past, but I did not speak it often and I wasn't very confident about answering questions in BM in the PR interviews.
+However I put in a lot of preparation and successfully passed both interviews.
+While the officers wanted me to only speak BM, they did not appear to expect me to be completely fluent in it.

 This is how I learnt/improved my BM: